NovatecConsulting/grafana-dashboard-synchronizer/README.md

          enable: true
          # the branch to use for exporting dashboards
          git-branch: "push-branch"
-         # only dashboards with match this pattern will be considered in the sync process.
+         # only dashboards with match this pattern will be considered in the sync process
-         # this value is a WHITELIST in case it is not empty!!!
          filter: ""
          # the tag to determine which dashboards should be exported
-         tag-pattern: "sync"
+         tag-pattern: "agent"
          # whether the sync-tag should be kept during exporting
          push-tags: true